 The following words, terms and phrases, when used in this chapter, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning.

 a.
-Homemaker-type services, including cleaning, laundry, shopping and seasonal chores;
+Homemaker-type services, including cleaning, laundry, shopping and chores.

 c.
-Assistance with cognitive tasks, including bill payment and money management, planning activities and decision-making; and
+Assistance with cognitive tasks, including bill payment and money management, planning activities and decision-making.

-a.
-Assistance with transferring to and from a bed, wheelchair, vehicle, or other environmental setting;

-b.
-Help with use of medical and non-medical equipment, devices, or assistive technology;

 d.
+Assistance with transferring to and from a bed, wheelchair, vehicle, or other environmental setting.

+e.
+Help with the use of medical and nonmedical equipment, devices, or assistive technology.

-Such other core support services as may be adopted by the Department through regulation.
+g.
+Such other support services as may be adopted by the Department through regulation.

 § 9404 Powers and duties.